ntjq/ICB-Manifest/README.md

 ## ICB Manifest
-ICB Manifest Basic Tool for download Manifest files For SteamTools The release will have about 43k manifest files, if you don't have a database just use the release.
+ICB Manifest Basic Tool for download Manifest files For SteamTools The release will have about 43k manifest files, to link a database with the tool just add it to "REPOSITORIES" if you don't have a database just use the release.

 [ This Project is fully Free If you bought this tool you got scammed. ]